Mburnand-tech/Burnet/README.md

 # :microphone: Descripion

 - It is a Reddit-inspired topical discussion site with a scrollable and responsive display that allows users to like articles and comments and post comments on articles.
-- The front end is built using React, with Axios for making API requests and MUI for styled components.
+- The Front-End is built using React, with Axios for making API requests and MUI for styled components.

 - Additional features include:
-  - Filter bar
+  - Filter bar.
-  - Account logging in
+  - Account logging in.
-  - Colour theme switch
+  - Colour theme switch.
-  - Scroll to top button
+  - Scroll to top button.
   - Leave & delete comments functionality.
+  - Date's sensitive to minutes ago from present.

 You can try out a live version of the app here:
 ### [Website](https://burnet-news.netlify.app/)